 Explanation: Periodic trends in the acidity of binary hydride compounds increase as you go from the top to the bottom of a group on the periodic table.
 The ability of the conjugate base to stabilize the negative charge that forms with the loss of the H+ ion is the key.
 The ions formed when all of these compounds lose a H+ get larger as you go down a group; that larger volume helps stabilize the resulting anion.

-Correct Answer: B. Na
+Correct Answer: D. Na

 Explanation: Why?
 The second ionization of sodium requires the removal of a core electron.
 Core electrons require significantly more energy to remove than valence electrons.
 The electrons removed from Mg and Al are only valence electrons.

-Correct Answer: C. Si (atomic number 14)
+Correct Answer: A. Si (atomic number 14)

 Explanation: Why?
 The lowest atomic number corresponds to the fewest number of protons in the nucleus.
 This deficiency exerts the lowest “Effective Nuclear Charge” on the valence electrons to attract them closer to the nucleus.
 This result is counterintuitive—most people think that atoms get larger as the atomic number increases.